Marine Harps

 Using a PVC pipe to test whether an oscillating water column can be used to sound a wind instrument.
 The PVC pipe is open at the downward ocean end and capped at the upper end.
 The cap has 6 holes drilled into it, each containing a single ‘tuning-pipe’ reed.
 The reeds face alternating directions and use different pitches to differentiate the blow and draw of the water column.

-Testing PVC ‘ocean bellows’ concept at Berrara Cove, Shoalhaven NSW Australia
+Testing the PVC ‘ocean bellows’ concept at Berrara Cove, Shoalhaven NSW Australia

 A wooden variant of an oscillating water column modelled on a design used for large-scale wave energy capture.
 The design served as a testbed for a variety of wind instruments including: bagpipe reeds, a siren whistle, kettle whistles and a bird warbler.